BMA EDI (equality, diversity and inclusion) strategy is focused on ensuring that everyone is treated fairly and has equal access to opportunity.

 Read our reports on improving culture and inclusion at the BMA:

 Gender pay report for BMA/BMJ staff

 Organisations with over 250 employees are now required to publish information about gender pay difference.
 The key figure that organisations have to publish is the median gender pay gap which shows the difference in average pay between men and women in the workforce.

-This is a small fall from the 12.2 per cent median gender pay gap reported last year and is lower than the UK median gender pay gap figure of 15.5% for 2020.
-The data in the latest report reflects the snapshot date of 5 April 2020.
+This is a rise from the 11.7 per cent median gender pay gap reported last year but it remains lower than the UK median gender pay gap figure of 14.9% for 2022.
+The data in the latest report reflects the snapshot date of 5 April 2022.

 While the BMA/BMJ group has made progress on introducing initiatives to reduce the gender pay gap, there is still some way to go.
 The group remains committed to reducing our gender pay gap and we will continue working with our employees to identify practical ways in which we can do this.